Leading Provider of Career Advancement Services for Professional Women Nationwide

 Company and Other Web Sites.
 For starters, zoom to the company's website and get right to the source.
 Many corporate sites have an "employment" or "careers" link especially for job seekers.
 Not only will you find current openings and application information, they all feature extensive information on the corporate culture and philosophies, plus plenty of details on their operations.
 Read everything from company philosophy to media releases to executive bios.
 So much to see, all in just a few clicks.
 It's inexcusable not to know this information inside out.

-To research the company outside of its Web Site, check out Hoovers.com , Vault.com , and Wetfeet.com .
+To research the company outside of its Web Site, check out Hoovers.com and Vault.com.
 These sites have extensive information about companies and industries.
 For an executive look at the business world, and for a comprehensive view, visit ceoexpress.com .
 This handy site is short on visual appeal but rocks on content.
 You can always count on Yahoo!
 Simply type in a company name and Yahoo! can provide a profile, stock prices, and recent news about the company.

 The Daily Paper.
 Since most smart people keep up with current events, interviewers often ask interviewees where they get their news.
 It's absolutely crucial to read your city's most respected newspaper each day while you're job searching.
 Remember Tess McGill in Working Girl?
 The Melanie Griffith character earned a big promotion by clipping New York Post articles.
 Keep your eye out for companies in the news to see who's doing well even in a downturn.
 Don't forget to check out the Help Wanteds; even if it's thinner by the week, this section is still full of available positions.
 It's even smart to watch your favorite morning news program the day of the big interview to make sure you're fully prepared to discuss current events.